d2r2/go-max7219/README.md

 This library intended to output text messages to 8x8 LED matrix display (pdf reference) via MAX7219 driver chip (pdf reference):

-This works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
-It may works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.

 ## Golang usage

 ```go